microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOClientAccessRule/readme.md

     AnyOfClientIPAddressesOrRanges
       -  Required: No
       -  Description: The AnyOfClientIPAddressesOrRanges parameter specifies a condition for the client access rule that's based on the client's IP address.
          Valid values for this parameter are:
-             A single IP address: For example, 192.168.1.1 An IP address range: For example, 192.168.0.1-192.168.0.254 Classless Inter-Domain Routing (CIDR) IP: For example, 192.168.3.1/24
+             A single IP address: For example, 192.168.1.1 An IP address range: For example, 192.168.0.1-192.168.0.254 Classless Inter-Domain Routing (CIDR) IP: e.g 192.168.3.1/24

     AnyOfProtocols
       -  Required: No
       -  Description: The AnyOfProtocols parameter specifies a condition for the client access rule that's based on the client's protocol.
          Valid values for this parameter are:
              ExchangeActiveSync
              ExchangeAdminCenter